 bicycle and pedestrian use (photo by David Rocco)

-Secretary of the Interior Ken Salazar designated the “Walkway Over the Hudson” project on the Hudson River in New York as a National Recreation Trail.
-The project, which has turned an historic railroad bridge into a scenic biking and pedestrian pathway, will now be part of a national network of scenic, historic, and recreation trails.
+The “Walkway Over the Hudson” project on the Hudson River in New York has turned a historic railroad bridge into a scenic biking and pedestrian pathway.

 The 120-year-old Poughkeepsie-Highland bridge had been unused and poorly maintained since a fire forced its closure in 1974.
 The new trail, which is scheduled to open October 2, will transform the railroad bridge into a linear park and trailway.
 It provides public access to the Hudson River's scenic landscape for pedestrians, hikers, joggers, bicyclists, and people with disabilities.
 The bridge also provides important connections to an extensive network of rail-trails, parks and communities on both sides of the river.